Sustainability that can supercharge your network.

 Today there are several ways in which companies can contribute to these universal goals - reducing risks and environmental impact, including carbon footprint - whilst also strengthening their transformer fleets.

-Envirotemp FR3 is the leading natural ester fluid for use as a dielectric coolant in transformers.
+Natural ester fluids are increasingly the oil of choice for dielectric coolant in transformers.
 It is also the one product that goes into transformer manufacture that can have the single greatest positive impact from an environmental perspective.

-Since FR3 is a biodegradable vegetable-oil-based fluid, should a spill occur, the impact on the environment is minimal and spill remediation costs are reduced.
+Since natural ester is a biodegradable vegetable-oil-based fluid, should a spill occur, the impact on the environment is minimal and spill remediation costs are reduced.

-Unlike other dielectric coolants, FR3 fluid is essentially carbon neutral throughout its lifecycle - from seed planting through transformer operation.
+Unlike other dielectric coolants, natural ester oil is essentially carbon neutral throughout its lifecycle - from seed planting through transformer operation.

 Flawless Fire Safety

 Fire point is the most critical factor when specifying transformer fire safety.
-FR3 has twice the fire and flash point of mineral transformer oil.
+Natural ester has twice the fire and flash point of mineral transformer oil.
 And a perfect fire safety record.

-Following rigorous testing, FR3 has been proven to be both non-toxic and non-hazardous in both soil and water, including aquatic life.
+Following rigorous testing, natural ester has been proven to be both non-toxic and non-hazardous in both soil and water, including aquatic life.

-Not only is FR3 a game changer in terms of its environmental, sustainability and safety credentials, it also leads the field in asset performance and life extension of transformers.
-FR3 can greatly change the way companies think about transformer design, operation and the costs of ownership.
+Not only is natural ester a game changer in terms of its environmental, sustainability and safety credentials, it also leads the field in asset performance and life extension of transformers.
+Natural ester oil can greatly change the way companies think about transformer design, operation and the costs of ownership.

 Sustainable choices: Transformer insulation and components.